MS Program Guidelines

 - The student is responsible for reserving a room to hold the thesis presentation (see the School of Biomed front desk for room reservations, or email Danielle Crocker at email@example.com).

 - The student's and advisor's full names (and co-advisors' names, where applicable), a title, an abstract of the thesis, along with time, date, and place of the presentation, must be emailed to Steve Detofsky at firstname.lastname@example.org at least 2 weeks prior to the defense so that the presentation can be adequately publicized.

 - The student must submit the thesis document to the entire Committee via email (and with a copy to Natalia Broz at email@example.com) at least 2 weeks prior to the scheduled presentation.

-- The student must bring MS Thesis Completion Form and MS Thesis Approval Form to the thesis presentation for the Committee members' signatures.
+- The student must bring their Graduate Program Completion Forms [found on this page] to the thesis presentation for the Committee members' signatures.
 Student must fill in these forms before the meeting.
 Student may leave out the title of the thesis on these forms so it can be filled later, as the Thesis Committee may require a change to the thesis title during the oral defense.

 Responsibilities of the Advisor

 The advisor is responsible for working with the student to select appropriate members of the Candidacy Exam Committee who are knowledgeable in the general area of research of the student.
 The Advisor should ensure that the Chair is familiar with the responsibilities of the Chair.
 The Advisor should work with the student to make sure he or she is preparing appropriately for the exam.
 It is recommended that the Advisor attends a practice presentation by the student.